bharbron/tiertime_material_profile_maker/README.md

   --density DENSITY     Material density
   --shrinkage SHRINKAGE SHRINKAGE SHRINKAGE
                         Material shrinkage percentage
+  --printer {default,up_mini_2}
+                        Single printer that these customizations will be applied to
   --nozzle-diameter {0.2,0.4,0.6}
                         Single nozzle diameter that these customizations will be applied to
   --layer-height LAYER_HEIGHT
                         Single layer height that these customizations will be applied to
+  --speed {fine,superfast,fast,normal}
-  --speed {0,1,2}       Single print speed these customizations will be
+                        Single print speed these customizations will be applied to
-                        applied to: 0=Normal, 1=Fine, 2=Fast
-  --withdraw WITHDRAW   Extrusion withdraw in mm/s --peel-ratio PEEL_RATIO
+  --withdraw WITHDRAW   Extrusion withdraw/retraction distance in mm --peel-ratio PEEL_RATIO
                         Peel ratio for raft and supports, from 0 to 100 --line-width LINE_WIDTH LINE_WIDTH LINE_WIDTH